 While driving on the highway at 70 mph, the following symptoms occurred on my 2005 Toyota Prius: (1) car would not accelerate, (2) engine light came on, (3) problem light came on, (4) battery went red, (5) car stalled and would not accelerate/drive any further.
 After turning off the car and restarting it, I was able to drive it back and the battery recharged itself to green.
 After taking it to the dealership and having this problem "fixed", the exact same situation happened two more times, again 6 months later and then 2 weeks after that.
 The second time I was driving again on the highway at 70 mph, the third time I was driving at night at 40 mph.

 See all problems of the 2005 Toyota Prius.

-The vehicle involved was a 2005 Toyota Prius.
 I was driving on the highway when my vehicle's check engine light came on.
 Shortly after I saw a large amount of smoke coming from the engine.
 I pulled over and shut off the car.
 Car smelled like burned plastic and smoke.
 I was worried that the car could catch on fire or blow up!
 I had the car towed to my nearest Toyota dealership.
 Toyota claimed that the three way coolant control valve had failed and the steam came from a ruptured line in the coolant system.
 The job cost me $422.
 32. I didn't mind paying the service but after careful research into the problem with the 3-way control valve on the Prius I had learned that this is a wide spread problem.
 Apparently the valve tends to stick causing no flow of the coolant fluid.
 I feel Toyota should fix this problem before someone gets hurt either by getting burned from a ruptured line or the car catches on fire.
-It was Tuesday, Oct.
-25, 2011 when this check engine light on issue happened.

 See all problems of the 2006 Toyota Prius.